eQR-code/QRtree/README.md

 The QRtree compiler is the first compiler that allows the generation of a QR code containing an executable program (which is named eQR code) and executed it.
 This repository contains all the tool chain needed to compile the QRscript dialect named **QRtree** into QRtreebytecode, and then to insert the QRtreebytecode into a QR code.
 It also contains the tools for the inverse process to translate the QR code into QRtreebytecode and create an HTML page for the execution of the program.

+# Acknowledgment
+Please, cite this software as (even if you just use a part of it):
+- S. Scanzio, M. Rosani, and M. Scamuzzi, “QRtree software,” GitHub.
+[Online].
+Available: [https://github.com/eQR-code/QRtree](https://github.com/eQR-code/QRtree)

 ## Dependencies